-Yes No N/A

-40 Are you utilising the rules for employees taking home company vans?
-Tip: Unrestricted private use will generate a benefit in kind chargeable to tax of £3,170 per annum, with an additional £598 chargeable if fuel is also provided.
-Carefully documented procedures restricting private use could avoid this tax.
-Remember that the definition of 'van' may include pick-up trucks.
-Yes No N/A 41 Are you certain that you make the most of tax-free benefits in kind for your staff?
-Some of the possibilities include: Providing mobile phones (no more than one per employee) Giving them luncheon vouchers Subsidising certain forms of transport to and from work - including bus fares Providing workplace nurseries and crèches Sporting and recreational facilities Health checks Car parking Paying relocation expenses Up to £150 per person per year for staff parties Making cash awards for contributions to a staff suggestion scheme Allowing staff to use pool cars for business purposes Paying staff up to an extra 5p a mile if they use their own car to take fellow employees on the same business trip Providing company bicycles And even paying employees up to 20p a mile when they use their personal bicycles on business journeys! (or up to 24p a mile for a motorbike) and providing free meals and refreshments to encourage employees to take part in official cycle to work days Yes No N/A 42 If you use contract workers and freelancers, have you made absolutely sure that the Taxman has no grounds for treating them as your employees?
+Are you certain that you make the most of tax-free benefits in Yes No N/A kind for your staff?

+Some of the possibilities include:

+- Providing mobile phones (no more than one per employee) - Giving them luncheon vouchers - Subsidising certain forms of transport to and from work including bus fares - Providing workplace nurseries and crèches - Sporting and recreational facilities - Health checks - Car parking - Paying relocation expenses - Up to £150 per person per year for staff parties - Making cash awards for contributions to a staff suggestion scheme - Allowing staff to use pool cars for business purposes - Paying staff up to an extra 5p a mile if they use their own car to take fellow employees on the same business trip - Providing company bicycles - And even... paying employees up to 20p a mile when they use their personal bicycles on business journeys! (or up to 24p a mile for a motorbike) and providing free meals and refreshments to encourage employees to take part in official cycle to work days - If you use contract workers and freelancers, have you made absolutely sure that the Taxman has no grounds for treating them as your employees?

 Tip: This area can be a real minefield.
 Many businesses have unexpectedly found themselves with very expensive tax and National Insurance bills for people that they thought were contractors and/or freelancers - but the Taxman regarded as employees.

-Yes No N/A 43 If any of your employees have been with you for more than 20 years, do you know how to reward them with a really special long-service present that is completely tax free for both you and them?
-Tip: Tax-free gifts can now be worth up to £50 for each year of service (up to a maximum of 20 years).
-Yes No N/A 44 If your employees work from home, are you using the rules so that you can reimburse them tax free?
-Tip: It is possible for you to pay £4pw tax-free without the employee providing any evidence that they have spent money, and larger amounts if they provide evidence of spending Yes No N/A 45 Have you looked into whether it is possible to cut your costs and improve your cash flow by paying your PAYE and National Insurance quarterly instead of monthly?
-Tip: This is possible if your average monthly PAYE and NIC payments are less than £1,500 Yes No N/A 46 Have you looked at the possibility of motivating and rewarding your staff by giving them share options?
-Tip: Some commentators regard the government's Enterprise Management Initiative scheme as a "must" for small businesses who want to motivate and reward their team.
-Not only is the scheme very flexible, but the tax and National Insurance savings are very attractive, despite the changes to capital gains tax.
-Yes No N/A 47 If you have relatively low waged employees and/or employees with children, have you advised them to claim Working Tax Credits and Child Tax Credits?
+42 If your employees work from home, are you using the rules so Yes No N/A that you can reimburse them tax free?

+Tip: It is possible for you to pay £6pw tax-free without the employee providing any evidence that they have spent money, and larger amounts if they provide evidence of spending.

+If you have relatively low waged employees and/or employees Yes No N/A with children, have you advised them to claim Universal Credit?

 Tip: You may be eligible to claim these credits too.
-Yes No N/A

-- Are you sure that you are staying on the right side of the minimum wage law?
-Yes No N/A Tip: From 1 April 2016 the national living wage was introduced at £7.20 an hour for people aged 25 and over.
-The current national minimum wage rates for those aged 25 and under remain unchanged. - Have you advised your employees to check their 2016/17 PAYE coding to make sure that Yes No N/A the details are correct and that they are receiving the correct allowances?
-And have you done this for your own notice of coding? - Have you asked HM Revenue for P11D dispensations to reduce your paperwork?
-Yes No N/A Tip: By agreeing a dispensation with the Revenue in advance of making the payment, you do not have to report it on a P11D. - Have you considered using childcare vouchers to save Tax and National Insurance for both Yes No N/A employees with young children and the business?
+Are you sure that you are staying on the right side of the Yes minimum wage law?

+Tip: From 1 April 2023 the national living wage was introduced at £10.42 an hour for people aged 23 and over.
+The current national minimum wage rates for those aged 21-22 is £10.18 per hour, £7.49 for those aged 18 to 20 years and £5.28 for those aged 18 and under.
-Tip: Employers can pay child care vouchers to employees of up to £55 per week (£28 per week for higher rate taxpayers, and £25 per week for additional rate taxpayers), without the employee suffering Tax or National Insurance.
-On top of this the employer can save 13.8% National Insurance on the payments.

-Your family
+3 Your family